License Plates Renewal FAQ

-- Follow directions on screen and verify your information.
+Follow directions on screen and verify your information.

-- Use a VISA, MasterCard, Diner's Club, Discover Card or American Express for payment.
+    - Use a VISA, MasterCard, Discover Card or American Express for payment.

     - Print out your receipt.
 Your plate or sticker has been ordered and will be delivered to your mailing address.
 If you are not replating, you should receive your renewal sticke in five to ten business days.
 If you are replating and asked to keep your current plate number on your new plates, you will receive a Temporary Renewal Sticker in five to ten business days.
 The Temporary Renewal Sticker is applied to your current plate until your new plates are manufactured and delivered to your mailing address.
 If you are replating and asked for random-number plates, you should receive your new plates in two to four weeks.

     Where do I get Registration ID/PIN?

     Your Registration ID and PIN numbers are located on the Renewal Notice you received in the mail or your current registration card.
 If you do not have a renewal notice, please call the Public Inquiry Division at 800-252-8980 (toll free in Illinois) or 217-785-3000 (outside Illinois) to obtain your Registration ID and PIN number.

     Can I renew if I do not have a renewal notice?

     You cannot use CyberDriveIllinois.com to renew without a Registration ID and PIN found on your renewal notice or your current registration card.
 If you do not have a renewal notice or a current registration card, please call the Public Inquiry Division at 800-252-8980 (toll free in Illinois) or 217-785-3000 (outside Illinois) to obtain your Registration ID and PIN number.
 You may also renew by visiting your nearest Secretary of State facility.
 While at a facility, be sure to verify the mailing address on record; incorrect mailing addresses are the primary reason people do not receive their renewal notices.
 Also, you will not receive your license plates if your address is not correct in the customer database.

-Why do I have to pay a convenience fee?
+    Why do I have to pay a payment processor fee?

     The Secretary of State's office pays a small fee per transaction to credit card providers.
 License plates renewal fees are set by state statute and the office is, by law, unable to absorb the cost of the additional provider fee.